tymyrddin/scripts-network/shells/README.md

 ## Netcat replacement

 Netcat is the utility knife of networking, so it is no surprise that systems administrators remove it from their systems.
-[Such a useful tool](netcat.py) would be quite an asset if an attacker managed to find a way in.
+Such a useful [netcat tool](netcat.py) would be quite an asset if an attacker managed to find a way in.

 First terminal (server):